My name is Sean Gallagher, and…

-My current area of focus is technology related to national security, cyberwarfare and information security, government, and the Internet of Other Things (drones, robots, digital manufacturing, surveillance sensors, and cats) .
-I’m also Ars’ resident enterprise IT expert, and I cover some aspects of DIY tech and geek culture.
+I focused on technology related to national security, cyberwarfare and information security, government, and the Internet of Other Things (drones, robots, digital manufacturing, surveillance sensors, and cats) .
+I’m was Ars’ resident enterprise IT expert, and covered some aspects of DIY tech and geek culture.

-I’ve been a technology journalist, reviewer, and IT generalist since before Al Gore invented the Internet.
+I’ve been an information technology journalist, researcher and practitioner since before Al Gore invented the Internet.

 I’ve done a lot of things, the refuse of which is scattered across the Interwebs: